jackerman426/near-subs-contract/README.md

 For support, feedback, or inquiries, please reach out to [reb.jack@pm.me](mailto:reb.jack@pm.me).

-Join us in building the future of subscription management on the blockchain with NearSubs!
+Join us in building the future of vault management on the blockchain with NearSubs!